The Silver Tongued Devil and I

 The Silver Tongued Devil and I is the second studio album recorded by singer-songwriter Kris Kristofferson.
 It was produced by Fred Foster, released in July 1971 on Monument Records and followed his critically acclaimed debut Kristofferson.

 The album is mostly composed of Kristofferson's self-written material.
 It met critical success upon its release and unlike its predecessor, had commercial success.
-It became a top-thirty album on the Billboard Top LPs & Tapes chart and reached the top five of the Hot Country LPs chart.
+It became a top-thirty album on the Billboard Top LPs & Tape chart and reached the top five of the Hot Country LPs chart.
 Its single, "Lovin' Her Was Easier (Than Anything I'll Ever Do Again)" charted on the Billboard Hot 100 at number twenty-six and Easy Listening chart at number four.
 The Silver Tongued Devil and I was later certified gold.

 Background and recording

 In 1969, Kris Kristofferson signed a recording contract with producer Fred Foster, and joined Monument Records and its publishing house Combine Music.
 His debut album Kristofferson was a critical success but it sold poorly.
 That year, Kristofferson started an eighteen-month tour, during which he suffered a bout of walking pneumonia, which was worsened by his alcohol consumption.
 While performing, he would not face the audience and mumbled the words to his songs.
 Eventually, he was hospitalized.

 During the tour, Kristofferson performed on The Johnny Cash Show.
 While in California, Kristofferson met and became friends with singer Janis Joplin.
 Upon returning to Nashville, Tennessee, in early 1971, he received with his mail at Combine Music Joplin's posthumous album Pearl, which at the time was still unreleased.
 Joplin's album included a cover of his original composition "Me and Bobby McGee".
 The following morning, he returned to the studio and recorded the songs for his second release, titled The Silver Tongued Devil and I.